loydi/MFA-for-SSH-on-Linux-Servers/README.md

-# Email-based 2FA for SSH on Linux-Servers
+# mfa for SSH on Linux-Servers
-Implementing email-based 2FA for SSH on Linux servers enhances security.
+Implementing email-based MFA for SSH on Linux servers enhances security.
 Users undergo a two-step verification process via email, bolstering SSH access and safeguarding against unauthorized entry.

 ## Features

-*   You can set the 2fa function for a specific user group
+*   You can set the MFA function for a specific user group
-*   If a user login with 2fa one time on the same day then it won't ask security code again for the same day.
+*   If a user login with MFA one time on the same day then it won't ask security code again for the same day.
 *   The script will send the security code via SMTP

 ## Installation